-NewEnglandTravelPlanner.com Logo Portland, Maine Guide
+NewEnglandTravelPlanner.com Logo Portland, Maine Travel Guide

-Dining, cruising Casco Bay, touring museums and enjoying the bars and pubs in the city's historic center make a visit to Portland enjoyable.
+Lobster dining, cruising Casco Bay, touring museums and enjoying the bars and pubs in the city's historic center make a visit to Portland enjoyable.

 Cities in Maine have never had a reputation for chic or avant-garde ambience because Maine is a rural state, and it's the farmlands, woodlands, and coastal industries, such as lobstering, that count.

 But Portland, the state's largest city and its transportation hub and business center, may be changing all that.
-There's lots to see and do.

 Portland Museum of Art, Portland, Maine